ru37z/socbed-acsac-2021/evaluation/README.md

 Reproducing the full evaluation requires two systems as follows (for level one and two, one system suffices):

-* Physical host running Ubuntu 20.04 (recommended) or macOS 10.15
+* Physical host running Linux or macOS
 * 16 GB RAM (32 GB recommended)
 * SSD with 50 GB free space
 * Direct Internet connection